jchip/discovery-component/README.md

 ## Demo Applications

 Demo applications can be found under `demo-app` directory, which are used for demoing and developing packages/components.
 They were created with the Electrode generator and consume the Electrode App archetype modules, which has standardize on common development behavior and patterns.

+### Spinner Component Demo

-`demo-app/grocery-spinner-demo` here is used for demoing and developing `packages/spinner` component.
+`demo-app/grocery-spinner-demo` is used for demoing and developing `packages/spinner` component.

 ## Installation